The McCartney Rose flowers

 Group/Class: Hybrid Tea Rose

 A standout variety that produces lovely pink blooms that are perfectly formed; needs full sun and well-drained soil; watch for blackspot on this one, otherwise quite vigorous; strong fragrance

 The McCartney Rose features showy fragrant pink flowers at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 The McCartney Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;